cmhe/meta-readonly-rootfs-overlay/README.md

 # meta-readonly-rootfs-overlay

-This yocto layer provides the necessary scripts and configurations to setup a writable root file system overlay on top of a read-only root file system.
+This OpenEmbedded layer provides the necessary scripts and configurations to setup a writable root file system overlay on top of a read-only root file system.

 ## Why does this exists?